isabella232/people-of-gnome/README.md

 ## Adding yourself to the Website

 Create a new YAML file on `_data/members/` directory containing the following entries.
-You can also loook at [this template](_data/member-template.yml)
+You can also look at [this template](_data/member-template.yml)

 | Field         | Description                                       | Example                 | Type                                                    |
 | ------------- |:-------------------------------------------------:| -----------------------:| ------------------------------------------------------- |